The thermal interpretation of quantum mechanics

 In more detail, the basics of my present views on the thermal interpretation (which, in a preliminary German version, dates back to 2006) are presented in the following topics from my theoretical physics FAQ:

-Themes related to (the 2016 version of) the thermal interpretation can also be found in parts of the following discussions on PhysicsForums:
+Themes related to the thermal interpretation can also be found in parts of the following discussions on PhysicsForums: